-Students will transcribe basic primer rhythmic and melodic dictation.
+Students will transcribe basic intermediate rhythmic and melodic dictation.

-Students will analyze and describe musical elements and expressive devices used in a varied repertoire of music.
+Students will analyze and describe using the vocabulary of music the musical elements and expressive devices used in a varied repertoire of music.

-Students will identify and explain a variety of compositional devices and techniques used to provide unity, variety, tension, and release in aural examples.
+Students will identify and explain a variety of compositional devises and techniques used to provide unity, variety, tension, and release in aural examples.